TheMatteoD/TheMatteoD/README.md

 - 👋 Hi, I’m @TheMatteoD
-- 👀 I’m interested in software engineering and the endless possibilities of programming!
+- 👀 I have professional experience as a Software Engineer and academic experience as a Data Scientist/Machine Learning Engineer
-- 🌱 I’m currently creating personal web applications using .Net Core with Angular and React.
+- 🌱 I’m currently creating personal projects, competing on Kaggle, and working towards a Bachelors of Analytics followed by a Masters of Data Analytics
 - 📫 How to reach me: linkedin.com/in/matteodesimone1/ or thematteod@gmail.com
+-
 -